yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 :cpp:func:`lammps_force_timeout` library function, which is equivalent to a :doc:`timer timeout 0 <timer>` command.

+The *Relaunch LAMMPS Instance* will destroy the current LAMMPS thread and free its data and then create a new thread with a new LAMMPS instance.
+This is usually not needed, since LAMMPS-GUI tries to detect when this is needed and does it automatically.
+This is available in case it missed something and LAMMPS behaves in unexpected ways.

 The *Set Variables...* entry opens a dialog box where :doc:`index style variables <variable>` can be set.
 Those variables are passed to the LAMMPS instance when it is created and are thus